-That's mainly because the vast majority of video apps, from Streamlabs' OBS to Skype, support a maximum of 1080p, and we can't imagine that changing any time soon.
-It'd take a pretty solid internet connection (minimum 25Mbps to 45Mbps) to perfectly stream 4K, after all.
+That's mainly because the vast majority of video apps support a maximum of 1080p, and we can't imagine that changing any time soon.
+It'd take a pretty solid internet connection (minimum 25Mbps to 45Mbps upload) to perfectly stream 4K, after all.

-There's no real need for a 4K webcam at the moment unless you're looking to record video locally instead of stream or chat.
-In that case, a 4K webcam could offer the quality that you're after.
+There's no real need for a 4K webcam at the moment unless you're looking to record video locally instead of stream or chat - if you're looking for a new webcam for your YouTube channel, for example.
+In that case, a 4K webcam could offer the quality and improved detail that you're after.

 Plastic vs Glasses lenses